intel/intel-extension-for-tensorflow/docs/guide/INT8_quantization.md

 Intel® Extension for TensorFlow\* co-works with [Intel® Neural Compressor](https://github.com/intel/neural-compressor) v2.0 or newer to provide INT8 quantization solutions for both GPU and CPU.

-On GPU, Intel® Extension for Tensorflow\* uses legacy compatible TensorFlow INT8 quantization solution.
-Refer to [accelerating AlexNet quantization example](../../examples/accelerate_alexnet_by_quantization/README.md).

-On CPU, Intel® Extension for Tensorflow\* integrates and adopts new [oneDNN Graph API](https://spec.oneapi.io/onednn-graph/latest/introduction.html) in INT8 quantization for better out of box performance as shown in the following example.
+Intel® Extension for Tensorflow\* integrates and adopts new [oneDNN Graph API](https://spec.oneapi.io/onednn-graph/latest/introduction.html) in INT8 quantization for better out of box performance as shown in the following example.

 ## Workflow
 ![](images/INT8_flow.png)